PlayStation Network: Availability

+Features

-Signing up to the PlayStation Network is free.
+Signing up to the PlayStation Network is free from monetary cost.
 Two types of accounts can be created: Master accounts and Sub accounts.
 A master account allows full access to all settings, including parental controls.
 Sub accounts can subsequently be created (e.g. for children) with desired restrictions set by the master account holder.
 A sub account holder has the option to upgrade their account once they reach 18 years of age.
-Sony encourage registrants to use a unique email and strong password not associated with other online services.
+Sony encourages registrants to use a unique email and strong password not associated with other online services.

 Online ID

-An Online ID is one's username on the PlayStation Network.
+An Online ID is one's username on the PlayStation Network, which is displayed when playing online games and using other network features.
 It can range from 3 to 16 characters in length and consist of letters, numbers, hyphens and underscores.
-A user's Online ID is central to your PSN profile and is displayed when playing online games and using other network features.
-In April 2019, Sony enabled users to change their online PSN ID.
+Beginning in 2019, users may change their PlayStation Network ID for a fee.